 - 10.2.1 This policy applies to applications for a Bingo Premises Licence.
 Bingo has its ordinary and natural meaning and includes any version of the game irrespective of by what name it is described.
+A holder of a bingo Premises Licence will be able to offer bingo in all its forms.

+- 10.2.2 Children and young persons are permitted in bingo premises but may not participate in the bingo.
+If any Category B or C machines are made available for use, these must be separated from areas where children and young people are allowed.

+- 10.2.3 The Licensing Authority expects that where children are permitted in bingo premises, any Category B or C machines are located in an area which is separated from the rest of the premises by barriers or in a separate room, where it is made clear that entry is permitted only for those aged 18 or over.
+Appropriate signage should be provided to this effect and the area should be monitored by staff, either through direct supervision or by monitored CCTV.

+- 10.2.4 In determining applications for bingo premises, the Licensing Authority shall consider the following:

+- proof of age schemes

+- CCTV

-A holder of a bingo Premises Licence will be able to offer bingo in all its forms. - 10.2.2 Children and young persons are permitted in bingo premises, but may not participate in the bingo.
-If any Category B or C machines are made available for use, these must be separated from areas where children and young people are allowed. - 10.2.3 The Licensing Authority expects that where children are permitted in bingo premises, any Category B or C machines are located in an area which is separated from the rest of the premises by barriers or in a separate room, where it is made clear that entry is permitted only for those aged 18 or over.
-Appropriate signage should be provided to this effect and the area should be monitored by staff, either through direct supervision or by monitored CCTV. - 10.2.4 To avoid a situation where a premises holds a bingo Premises Licence primarily to benefit from the gaming machine allowance, the Licensing Authority will need to be satisfied (in line with Gambling Commission Guidance 18.4) that bingo is regularly played in any premises for which a Premises Licence is issued and that the premises presentation is clearly that of a bingo premises and readily identifiable as such to any customer using the premises. - 10.2.5 In determining applications for bingo premises, the Licensing Authority shall consider the following: - proof of age schemes - CCTV - entry control system - staff numbers - staff training - supervision of entrances/ machine areas - whether children are permitted on the premises and, if so, how the operator intends to prevent them from playing bingo or being able to access adult only machine areas - notices/ signage - opening hours - the times and frequency of which bingo is offered - whether bingo is offered by a caller or only electronically - whether the premises are clearly identifiable as being licensed for the purposes of offering bingo facilities - provision of responsible gambling information
+- entry control system

+- staff numbers

+- staff training

+- supervision of entrances/ machine areas - whether children are permitted on the premises and, if so, how the operator intends to prevent them from playing bingo or being able to access adult only machine areas - notices/ signage - opening hours - the times and frequency of which bingo is offered - whether bingo is offered by a caller or only electronically - whether the premises are clearly identifiable as being licensed for the purposes of offering bingo facilities - provision of responsible gambling information

-This list is not exhaustive, and is merely indicative of example measures the Licensing Authority will expect applicants to offer to meet the licensing objectives.
+This list is not exhaustive and is merely indicative of example measures the Licensing Authority will expect applicants to offer to meet the licensing objectives.

-- 10.2.6 Young persons, aged 16 and 17, may be employed in bingo premises provided their duties are not connected with the gaming or gaming machines.
-The Licensing Authority will not grant licences unless the applicant demonstrates how they intend to meet this licensing objective and identify appropriate measures they will take to protect young employees. - 10.2.7 Where hand held gaming devices are to be used on bingo premises, the Licensing Authority expects applicants to demonstrate how use of these devices will be monitored by staff. - 10.2.8 It has also been noted that the Gambling Commission Guidance states: section 177 does not prevent the licensee from permitting the installation of cash dispensers (ATMs) on the premises.
+- 10.2.5 Young persons, aged 16 and 17, may be employed in bingo premises provided their duties are not connected with the gaming or gaming machines.
+The Licensing Authority will not grant licences unless the applicant demonstrates how they intend to meet this licensing objective and identify appropriate measures they will take to protect young employees. - 10.2.6 Where handheld gaming devices are to be used on bingo premises, the Licensing Authority expects applicants to demonstrate how use of these devices will be monitored by staff. - 10.2.7 It has also been noted that the Gambling Commission Guidance states: section 177 does not prevent the licensee from permitting the installation of cash dispensers (ATMs) on the premises.
 Such machines may accept credit cards (and debit cards) and the arrangement is subject to a requirement that the licensee has no other commercial connection in relation to gambling (aside from the agreement to site the machines) with the service-provider and does not profit from the arrangement, nor make any payment in connection with the machines.
-All premises licences also include a mandatory condition which requires that any ATM made available for use on a premises must be located in a place that requires any customer who wishes to use it to cease gambling in order to do so. - 10.2.9 It is also understood that the Gambling Commission will be placing restrictions and requirements on Operating Licences for betting premises as regards credit and this Licensing Authority will consider the guidance when it is available.
+All premises licences also include a mandatory condition which requires that any ATM made available for use on a premises must be located in a place that requires any customer who wishes to use it to cease gambling in order to do so.

-10.3 Betting Premises
+10.3 Betting premises